rokucommunity/rooibos/docs/index.md

 ![Simple test output](images/paramTest.png)

 #### Ignoring parameterized test configs
 If you have a couple of failing param tests, it can assist debugging to ignore the param configs you are not interested in.
-In this case, you can place the `'@Params` annotation with `'@IgnoreParams`, and that config will not execute.
+In this case, you can place the `@params` annotation with `@ignoreParams`, and that config will not execute.

-Rooibos 0.2.0, will include an `@OnlyParams` annotation for further convenience.
+Rooibos 0.2.0, will include an `@onlyParams` annotation for further convenience.

 #### Paremeterized tests and other annotations
-If a test case has a `'@Only` or `'@Ignore` annotation, the _params_ will execute in accordance with their parent test case.
+If a test case has a `@only` or `@ignore` annotation, the _params_ will execute in accordance with their parent test case.

 ### Node specficic asserts
 <a name="node-specific-assertions"></a>
-Rooibos adds some node specifc asserts, which are fully described in the   [Assertion reference](https://georgejecook.github.io/rooibos/module-BaseTestSuite.html).
+Rooibos adds some node specifc asserts, which are fully described in the   [assertion reference](https://georgejecook.github.io/rooibos/module-BaseTestSuite.html).
 These are:

- - AssertNodeCount
+ - assertNodeCount
- - AssertNodeNotCount
+ - assertNodeNotCount
- - AssertNodeEmpty
+ - assertNodeEmpty
- - AssertNodeNotEmpty
+ - assertNodeNotEmpty
- - AssertNodeContains
+ - assertNodeContains
- - AssertNodeNotContains
+ - assertNodeNotContains
- - AssertNodeContainsFields
+ - assertNodeContainsFields
- - AssertNodeNotContainsFields
+ - assertNodeNotContainsFields

 ### Full list of asserts
-The full list of asserts can be found in the documentation  - [Assertion reference](https://georgejecook.github.io/rooibos/module-BaseTestSuite.html)
+The full list of asserts can be found in the documentation  - [assertion reference](https://georgejecook.github.io/rooibos/module-BaseTestSuite.html)

 ## Understanding test output
 Rooibos reports test output in an easy to read hiearhchical manner.